AnthonyDiGirolamo/todotxt-machine/README.rst

 Requirements
 ------------

-Python 2.7 or Python 3.4 on Linux or Mac OS X. todotxt-machine uses `urwid <http://excess.org/urwid/>`__ to draw its user interface.
+Python 2.7 or Python 3.4 on Linux or Mac OS X.

+todotxt-machine 1.1.8 and earlier drew its user interface using only raw terminal escape sequences.
+While this was very educational it was difficult to extend with new features.
+Version 2 and up used `urwid <http://excess.org/urwid/>`__ to draw its interface and is much more easily extendable.

 Installation
 ------------